Validating modelled tide heights¶

 ax.set_xlabel("GESLA sea level (m)");

-We can see that both datasets are highly correlated.
+We can see that both datasets are correlated, although with some visible noise and inaccuracy.

 To quantify this, we can use the eo_tides.validation.eval_metrics